EpicoStudio/dynamic-year-block/README.txt

 = Does the plugin use the client time (via Javascript) or the server time (via PHP) to update the year? = The plugin uses a WordPress core function ([`current_datetime`](https://developer.wordpress.org/reference/functions/current_datetime/)) to get your server time, using the timezone specified in the “Settings → General → Timezone” on your WordPress dashboard.
 So it is important to set your timezone in order to display the year correctly, especially at the turn of the year.

+= Can page caching cause the previous year to remain visible? = The block is rendered dynamically whenever WordPress generates the page.
+However, a full-page cache or CDN may continue serving previously generated HTML until that cache expires or is purged.
+This behavior can occur with any caching solution, not only LiteSpeed Cache.
+Most caches expire or are invalidated normally, but if the previous year remains visible after January 1, purge the affected page or the full-page cache.
+The plugin intentionally does not bypass caching or require a vendor-specific ESI integration.

 = Is the included copyright notice enough to safeguard my website regarding legal issues? = Most probably not.
 While the plugin offers a basic copyright notice, it doesn't automatically solve all legal issues your website may have, nor does it constitute legal advice in any way.
 The site owner is solely responsible for ensuring that the website respects the law.